General Program Information:

 - Must Have:

-- A baccalaureate degree with a minimum undergraduate quality point rating of 2.20 on a 4.0 scale
+- A baccalaureate degree (annotated on ACRB) with a minimum undergraduate quality point rating (QPR) of 2.20 (on a 4.0 scale)

-- Be certified at Level II or higher in any one of the 15 Acquisition Career Fields in the DAU Interactive Catalog:
+- Be certified at Level II or higher in any army Acquisition Career Field (ACF)

-- Completed a college algebra or pre-calculus course
+- Completed a course in statistics or a pre-calculus course

-- Must be permanent civilian member of the AL&T Workforce
+- Must be a permanent civilian member of the Army acquisition workforce

-- Must be a GS-11 through GS-15 or equivalent broadband within a Demonstration Project or the NSPS
+- Must be a GS-11 through GS-15 or broadband/pay band equivalent

-- Must have a letter of acceptance from NPS.
+- Must have a Letter of Acceptance from the Naval Postgraduate School

 NPS Admission Requirement